Foreign Buyers in Turkey Need a Real Estate Valuation Report

 Real Estate Appraisal Department of Land Registry and Cadastre

 There is a new Real Estate Appraisal Department (Taşınmaz Değerleme Daire Başkanlığı) established under the Land Registry and Cadastre (Tapu ve Kadastro Genel Müdürlüğü in Turkish) in January 2019.
 Turkish government wants to take an exact amount of conveyance tax.
-Generally, the property developers were declaring the sales price as half of the real sales value.
+Generally, the property developers were declaring the sales price as a half of the real sales value.
 Therefore, the state was losing tax and other related property taxes.
 The new department in charge of real estate valuation will determine the value using a wide range of methods and collate all information into one system.
 They will also publish statistics and reports from studies.
 The methods used for valuation will be in line with international practices.

 SPK Validated Experts

 SPK is shortened name of Sermaye Piyasası Kurulu in Turkish which means Capital Market Board.
 It is the Turkish authority of stock exchanges and banks.
 They control and regulate capital movements in Turkey.
-The Appraisal companies are professional institutions that will adhere to capital market regulations.
+Appraisal companies are professional institutions that will adhere to capital market regulations.
 To prevent a conflict of interest, appraisal companies and employees may not work as or for real estate agents.

 Valuation reports hold the following information;